GANitak/community/community.hachyderm.io/content/en/docs/hachyderm/_index.md

 user account).
 The Rule Explainer doc, like the Accessible Posting doc, has the short list of rules at the top and then delves into them.
-Similar to Accessible Posting, we recommend that you familiarize yourself with the short list first, then read more once you're in a place to read the nuance.
+Similar to Accessible Posting, we recommend that you familiarize yourself with the short list first, then read more once you're in a place to read the nuances.

 ### What is hashtag etiquette on the Fediverse?